For media requests:

 (E) [email protected] or

-Geoffrey is a world renowned multi award winning writer, author and commentator who has taken a holistic view of the aviation industry for more than 40 years.
+Geoffrey is a world-renowned multi-award-winning writer, author, and commentator who has taken a holistic view of the aviation industry for more than 45 years.

 Geoffrey retired as Chief Editor of the airline management journal Air Transport World in January 2012 to develop Airline Ratings.com.
 Geoffrey was previously SE-Asian Contributing Editor for Aviation Week and Space Technology.

-Geoffrey is the Aviation Editor for The West Australian newspaper and Airlines Editor for Australian Aviation, a regular commentator on Australian and New Zealand TV and radio, including the aviation commentator on Channel 7’s top rating Sunrise program, Australia’s most watched national morning show.
-He is also heard on the BBC.
-He has been published in The Australian, Sydney Morning Herald and The Age.
+Geoffrey is also the Aviation Editor for The West Australian newspaper and a regular commentator on Australian and New Zealand TV and radio, including the aviation commentator on Channel 7’s top rating Sunrise program, Australia’s most-watched national morning show.
+He is also seen on CNN, the BBC, and SkyNews.
+He has been published in Australian Aviation, The Australian, Sydney Morning Herald, and The Age.

-Geoffrey has co-written seven books with Christine Forbes Smith and has delivered guest lectures at the University of Southern California and Curtin University in Western Australia.
+Geoffrey has co-written eleven books with Christine Forbes Smith and has delivered guest lectures at the University of Southern California and Curtin University in Western Australia.

 Newspaper House, 50 Hasler Rd.